chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 ## Define the experiment config file

-The chaos experiment configuration is defined in a ·`.yaml` file.
-In the following sample file, `pod-kill-example.yaml` defines a chaos experiment to kill one random TiKV pod every 60 seconds:
+The chaos experiment configuration is defined in a `.yaml` file.
+You need to create your own experiment config file, based on the available fields in the sample below:

 ```yaml
 apiVersion: pingcap.com/v1alpha1